Today’s lesson was prompted by an earnest question from LSAT student Andrew B.

 Each missed question requires not one, but two, mistakes: You have to pick a wrong answer while also failing to pick the correct one.
 It’s like your main parachute fails, and then your backup parachute also fails, and you go splat.
 The solution is to take better care of your two parachutes.
 Look for holes and patch them, so the next time you jump out of the airplane you’ll have a less dramatic landing.

 Thoroughly review every question you miss.
 Why is the right answer right?
 Why is the wrong answer wrong?
 How could you have avoided making these mistakes?
 Do you feel confident that you’ll avoid making these mistakes next time?

 We’re here to help—but it’s not about gimmicks.

 It’s not as simple as “just do this one weird trick and you’ll find instant success.”
 It’s about reading more carefully and actually understanding the damn test.
 It’s not as hard as you think, but it does require more careful attention than most novices tend to pay.
 Step one is to slow down and be more careful.
 Then, ask for help on the stuff you don’t understand.
 At LSAT Demon, we have an entire team of 99th-percentile LSAT scorers, including me and Ben Olson, who are ready to help you make sense of the test.
 Come to class, ask questions, and let us show you how easy it can be.

-Speaking of that, please come to my free August 2021 LSAT Study Group.
-We meet on Zoom at 7ET/4PT each Thursday.
+Speaking of that, please come to my free LSAT study group.
 All you need is a Demon Free account.
 Come to class and ask me specific questions about stuff you don’t understand.
 Just don’t expect my answers to contain any tips or tricks.
 If you study with us, we’re going to guide you toward real understanding, not hocus pocus.